 FARM HOLIDAYS LUNIGIANA

-Distance from Lunigiana: 14 miles (Licciana Nardi)
+Distance from Lunigiana: 11 miles (Casola in Lunigiana)

 The Patrizia Hotel at Marina di Massa is a graceful hotel, just a few metres away from the sea, positioned in a very peaceful setting.